 Second Test at 75

-We note that there may be an additional LTA excess charge on the crystallised funds at age 75.
-The precise charges will reflect an individual’s circumstance and should be discussed with a wealth manager or pension tax specialist.
+There may be an additional LTA excess charge on your crystallised funds when you reach age 75.
+This exact charge will depend on your personal circumstances and it’s best to discuss it with a wealth manager or pension tax specialist.

 SPEAK TO AN Adviser